This policy outlines the required processes for planning and conducting school fundraising activities.

 - one other representative of the school council elected for the purpose by the school council

-- two representatives of the group, or body proposing the fundraising activity, and
+- 2 representatives of the group, or body proposing the fundraising activity

 The committee must consider the proposed fundraising activity and make a recommendation to the school council about whether the activity should be approved.